 “Hey, you could just throw a dart at a board.
 No, realistically, there’s a million of them out there, but there’s plenty of tools that you can break them down, like tenure of the manager, the volatility of the fund, then doing a fact-find on what the client’s looking to do and then you try and put it together and make the best decision.
 But, again, that’s why you need a financial advisor, because there are a million different choices out there and you try and simplify it for the client.”

-Not On My Nickel’s DIY concept is simply selecting the one or two portfolio managers that will do all the work for you, with top performance and low fees.
+Not On My Nickel’s concept is simply you select the one or two portfolio managers that will do all the work for you, with top performance and low fees.

 - Less Fees to the mutual fund manager